Alysha Corrigan

 Alysha Corrigan (born 25 January 1997) is a Canadian rugby union and rugby sevens athlete.
-She won a silver medal at the 2024 Summer Olympics.
+She won a silver medal at the 2024 Summer Olympics and represented Canada at the 2021 Rugby World Cup, and the 2025 Rugby World Cup.
+She currently plays for Saracens of Premiership Women's Rugby.

 Rugby career

-Corrigan only took up the sport in grade 11 and was introduced to the sport by her older sister Sidney.
+Corrigan began playing rugby in grade 11 and was introduced to the sport by her older sister Sidney.
 She was named to Canada's 2023 Pan American Games team in October, she won a silver medal at the tournament.

 In July 2024, Corrigan was named to Canada's 2024 Olympic team for rugby sevens.
 The team won a silver medal, coming from 0–12 behind to defeat Australia 21–12 in the semi-finals, before losing the final to New Zealand.

 She plays for English club, Saracens, in the Premiership Women's Rugby competition.
 She re-signed with the club at the start of the 2024–25 season having previously played for them in 2022.

 Corrigan was selected in Canada's fifteens squad for the 2025 Pacific Four Series.
 In July 2025, she made the selection into Canada's Rugby World Cup squad.